openHPI/codeoceanR/README.md

 I suggest developing (and testing) the tasks within Rstudio.

+In the test script, have `rt_run_script()` right before the actual tests.
+That way, you can check for the value of `n` even if students create `n` for other purposes in a later script, e.g. in a student-defined loop.

 Always test the entire quiz on CodeOcean as well, especially after expanding tests.
 Example: `rt_has_argument` didn't run online in the first version, since `parse(code)` needs to have `keep.source=TRUE`.